deezboe/Angry-Neighbor-Decomp/README.md

 - And the Angry Neighbor Community for being epic

 ## To Developers
-Can someone please make a web port if want to spend your time on this goofy ahh neighbor you can go ahead and try to fix the crazy amount of errors :skull: :skull: :skull: :skull:
+if want to spend your time on this goofy ahh neighbor you can go ahead and try to fix bugs :skull: :skull: :skull: :skull: